ChaoticNebula5/Janmitra/README.md

 ## Acknowledgments

-Built with [LiveKit Agents](https://livekit.io/agents) and powered by [Google Gemini](https://ai.google.dev/).
+Built with [LiveKit Agents](https://livekit.io/agents) and powered by [Sarvam AI](https://www.sarvam.ai/).
 Inspired by the need to bridge India's rural-urban digital divide.

 ---